amygdala/gcp_blog/_posts/2021-06-22-automl_tab_beans.md

 ## Introduction

-This post shows how you can use Vertex Pipelines to build an end-to-end ML workflow for training a custom model using AutoML, evaluating the accuracy of the trained model; and if the model is sufficiently accurate, deploy it to Vertex AI for serving.
+This post shows how you can use [Vertex Pipelines](https://cloud.google.com/vertex-ai/docs/pipelines) to build an end-to-end ML workflow that trains a custom model using AutoML; evaluates the accuracy of the trained model; and if the model is sufficiently accurate, deploys it to Vertex AI for serving.

 ### Vertex AI and Vertex Pipelines